Are you thinking of travelling alone to Italy? Here’s why you should do it and six of the best solo travel destinations in Italy.

 For coffee snobs, amongst which I include myself, Italy’s bars serve the best coffee on the planet.

-But why is Italy a good choice for those travelling alone, and particularly female solo travellers?
+But why is Italy a good solo travel destination in Europe, particularly for female solo travellers?

 Italy has been a major travel destination for centuries, reaching a peak with the Grand Tour of the 17th and 18th Centuries.
 Consequently, when it comes to tourist infrastructure, it has had many years to get its house in order.